XCSoar/XCSoar/doc/lua.rst

 Starting with version 7.0, XCSoar can be extended using `Lua
 <http://www.lua.org/>`__ scripts.

-Lua is a language that is easy to learn, powerful enough for XCSoar and light: the interpreter library weighs just 200 kB.
-Lua is a common language choice for integrated scripting languages.
+Lua is a language that is easy to learn, powerful enough for XCSoar, and lightweight; the interpreter library weighs just 200 kB.
+Lua is a common choice for integrated scripting languages.

 Learning Lua